What Is an AI Workflow? Beginner Guide With a Real 3-Step Example

 Analyst Checklist: Is Your AI Workflow Working?

-• [ ] Fact Check: Are there any hallucinations in technical data or dates?
+[ ] Fact Check: Are there any hallucinations in technical details, statistics, or dates?

-• [ ] Tone Check: Does the output sound like your brand, or a generic robot?
+[ ] Tone Check: Does the output match your intended voice, or does it sound generic?

-• [ ] Value Check: Does this provide a new insight or just repeat common info?
+[ ] Value Check: Does this provide a useful insight, example, or perspective beyond common information?

 Real Test Snapshot: From Vague to Specific